Using 3D Box Shot Pro

-This is a really simply technique that creates quite sophisticated results.
+This is a really simple technique that creates quite sophisticated results.
 Simply use a smaller image generate in 3D Box Shot Pro as a background image to create a composite image.
 The background image will then appear slightly out of focus adding to the realism of the image.

 The camera controls in 3D Box Shot Pro let you adjust the camera in order create exactly the scene you need.

 You can alter the perspective of the scene using the perspective slider.
-Generally speaking the perspective looks more natural when the slider is dragged near to, but not completely to the left.
+Generally speaking, the perspective looks more natural when the slider is dragged near to, but not completely to the left.

 If you drag the perspective slider to the far right you'll get something like this: